 Harvesting summer squash

 Squash plants can run amok and get away from you.
 Everyone has a story of the monstrous zucchini they swore wasn’t there the day before.
 It happens.
 When it does, stuff it with sausage and onions, or make some Chocolate Zucchini Cake.
+[Email me if you'd like the recipe.]
 One nice thing about summer squash is that it can be harvested at any stage in its development.
 Simply cut the stem and enjoy the fruits of your labor!
 Once you’ve harvested a summer squash, you can add it to stir fry, salads, soups, stews, or just nibble on it while reading a good book.
 Odds are, another one will be ready to harvest in a day or two.
 Summer squash is particularly sensitive to ethylene gas, so you will want to keep them away from bananas and other ripening fruits.